gin66/FastAccelStepper/extras/todo/engine_sources.md

 # Pluggable motion sources — engine generalization

-Status: design decision, not v1.
+Status: design + in-progress implementation, not v1.
+A prototype of the two-class direction (`FastAccelStepperBase`, `FastAccelStepperNaxes`, `FastAccelStepperEngineBase`, `FastAccelStepperEngineT`, `test_28`) is in the working tree and passes all PC tests, but several open points below must be resolved before this is the final shape.

 Replaces the former items "Running `pump()` from `manageSteppers()`" (item 7) and "Generalize ramp generator and naxes" (item 9).